 Almost forty years since the last “reboot,” we are once again rallying to the care and improvement of this treasure.
 In April 2019, after over six years of working toward a complete tear down and rebuild of a new two-story building, we turned to a lower cost, one-story renovation, offering similar benefits and preserving much of the old structure.
 One year later, renovation is in process, with a completion goal of February 2021, delivering increased value to current and future Sleepy Hollow families, continuing the traditions of community gatherings, and adding to the activities and events of interest to residents, just in time to celebrate 75 years for Sleepy Hollow.

-Now we come to the second phase of community engagement and leadership to raise the last funds for our Community Center renovation and plan the activities we will enjoy there.
+We are in the final phase of community engagement and leadership to raise the last funds for our Community Center renovation and plan the activities we will enjoy there.
 Tax deductible donations can be to the Sleepy Hollow Charitable Foundation, a 501(c )(3) public charity.
-Your pledge may be paid over 2018, 2019, and 2020.
-And donations can be made in cash or securities.Read more about the SHCF and how to pledge and donate.
+Your pledge may be paid in 2020 and up to March 1, 2021.Read more about the SHCF and how to pledge and donate.

-The new Community Center will be home for the Sleepy Hollow Fire Protection District and its tireless work on our behalf to reduce the risks of fire, increase our preparedness for a fire or other disasters, equip us with evacuation skills and smart behaviors, and to be a safe haven whenever needed.
+The Community Center will be home for the Sleepy Hollow Fire Protection District and its work on our behalf to reduce the risks of fire, increase our preparedness for a fire or other disasters, equip us with evacuation skills and smart behaviors, and to be a safe haven with emergency power whenever needed.
 Visit www.shfpd.org for a complete report on their year-round activities.

 Walk through the center with us…